thesolelane/solturio/README.md

-# Centurio - Decentralized Logo IP Protection Platform 🛡️
+# Solturio - Decentralized Logo IP Protection Platform 🛡️

 **Plant Your Standard on Chain** - Blockchain-powered intellectual property protection for the digital age.

 ## 🎯 Overview

-Centurio is a decentralized web application that enables creators, brands, and projects to protect their intellectual property by registering logos on the blockchain BEFORE public use.
-By establishing timestamped proof of ownership on Solana, Centurio creates an immutable chain of custody that protects against copycats, especially in the DeFi/DEX ecosystem where logo theft is rampant.
+Solturio is a decentralized web application that enables creators, brands, and projects to protect their intellectual property by registering logos on the blockchain BEFORE public use.
+By establishing timestamped proof of ownership on Solana, Solturio creates an immutable chain of custody that protects against copycats, especially in the DeFi/DEX ecosystem where logo theft is rampant.

 ## 🚀 Key Features